 For this, you need to test thyroid antibody levels.
 I can’t stress how important it is to know whether your hypothyroidism is autoimmune – for me, I only started to see an improvement in symptoms when I implemented changes to address the autoimmune condition causing the underactive thyroid.

-The Importance of The Adrenals
+The Importance of Adrenal Health

 weight gain, ongoing fatigue, trouble sleeping, sugar or salt cravings, being over-emotional, anxiety, hot flushes, brain fog, dizziness, jumping at sudden or loud noises and a lot more.

-The Full Thyroid Panel
+You Need The Full Thyroid Panel Testing

 A full thyroid panel includes: